git-town/git-town/DEVELOPMENT.md

 </a>

-Run individual Cucumber tests, add a `@this` flag to the test you want to run, for example:
+To run individual Cucumber tests, add a `@this` flag to the test you want to run.
+Example:

 ```cucumber
 @this